bnidam/Test/README.md

-This is a test for my homework
+This is a test for my practice session
 # Test
 test